arshsaxena/arshsaxena/README.md

 I'm <a href="https://arshsaxena.in">Arsh Saxena</a>, a developer, and student pursuing B.Tech. in Electronics and Communication Engineering.
 With a strong foundation in Physics, Chemistry, and Mathematics with Computer Science, I love coding.

 I also do photography, video editing, and photo editing.
-I am quite fluent in English, I also enjoy writing engaging content, particularly focusing on English comprehension for students.
+I am quite fluent in English, I also enjoy writing engaging content, particularly focusing on English composition for students.
 In my free time, I watch movies and TV shows, and I have a hobby of collecting sneakers.

 <h3>📚 👨🏻‍💻 📷 📽 💻 🖊️ 👟</h3>